bknie1/Practice-Web/Readme.md

 Express is a **lightweight framework**.

 ### APIs and Packaging Data
-**Application program interfaces**, both internal and external, allow us to ask for and receive information.
+An **Application programming interface**, both internal and external, allows us to ask for and receive information.
+They usually transmit data over **HTTP**.

 #### REST and RESTful APIs